nicoschi/mutagen-for-docksal/README.md

 - **create** a new Docksal project alongside with a Mutagen project configuration and start them
 - if a Docksal project already exist, **convert** it in a project with a Mutagen project configuration **and start it**.
-  **A warning will be displayed before proceed because this will recreate docksal containers causing possible data loss (ie.: database tables).
+  **A warning will be prompt asking confirmation before proceeding because this will recreate docksal containers causing possible data loss (ie.: database tables).
 So backup data before using it.**
 - **simply start** a Docksal project already using a Mutagen project configuration previously created with start command

 ### Stop and restart